Steroids in Asthma: Why We Need Them?

 The basic problem in asthma lungs is inflammation.

-Inflammation means swelling, oozing, and fragility of the breathing tube linings.
+Inflammation means swelling, oozing, and fragility of the lining of breathing tubes.

-But, with the right medication and avoidance of triggers, you can stay out of the ER, get restful sleep, and be as active as an Olympic athlete!
+But, with the right medication and avoidance of triggers, you can stay out of the ER, get restful sleep, and be as active as an olympic athlete!

 Now, when the inflammation is out of control, we have only one choice.